I know you are wondering: Could the alien spaceship be Energy Star certified?

-Our power analysis showed that, for a period of one second immediately after launch (that is, from a standing start) Unexpected Finger extracted 18 megawatts of deceleration from the 3.6 billion megawatts she generated.
+Our power analysis showed that, for a period of one second immediately after launch (that is, from a standing start) the Unexpected Finger extracted 18 megawatts of deceleration from her total power output of 3.6 billion megawatts.

 So her efficiency was 1.8×107W / 3.6×1015W = 5×10‑9, or 0.0000005%.